leaf-turner/Conway-Game-of-Life/README.md

 1. Color
 2.  usuable interface, that allows user to start game via submit button.
 Allow user to submit size of canvas?
 3.  make each grid cell object, that changes color depending upon how old it is
+4.  have game ending, with message that states how long the game lasted, oldest cell etc